 Most significant lymphatic malformations are seen by age 2, after lymph fluid has built up and stretched the vessels of the lymphatic malformation or there is bleeding into it.
 But some aren't found until the teen years or later.

 To be sure the lump is a lymphatic malformation and not another kind of tumor , doctors will do an exam and order imaging tests such as:

 How Are Lymphatic Malformations Treated?

-Pediatric specialists often work together as a team to provide the best treatment for a child's lymphatic malformation.
-The specialists needed depends on where the lymphatic malformation is and which body parts it's pressing on.
+Pediatric specialists often work together as a team to treat a child's lymphatic malformation.

 The doctors involved may include:

 - otolaryngologists (ear, nose, and throat surgeons)

 The team will study the lymphatic malformation's type and location and consider the child's age, health, and other medical problems.
 They'll decide on a treatment that has the fewest side effects and risks, and offers the best results.